The Position of Uranus in the Night Sky:

 In 2010, Uranus reached opposition on the same day as Jupiter (September 21st) with just five hours between their opposition times; Uranus was then positioned 0º.8 to the North of the Giant Planet.
 The two planets also underwent a triple conjunction from 2010-11, passing each other in the sky on three occasions.
 An animation showing the two planets' motions during this period can be seen here.

-In February 2009 Uranus reached aphelion (its furthest point from the Sun; in this case 20.1 Astronomical Units or 3 thousand million kms) and consequently was at its most poorly-placed orbital position for observation from the Earth.
-The situation only slowly improves and Earthbound observers will have to wait until 2050 (when the planet is in Leo) before it reaches perihelion (its closest point to the Sun, at 18.28 AU or 2.73 thousand million kms) to see the planet at its brightest and best.
+In February 2009 Uranus reached aphelion (its furthest point from the Sun) at 20.1 Astronomical Units (3 thousand million kms or 1.87 thousand million miles) and consequently was at its most poorly-placed orbital position for observation from the Earth.
+The situation only slowly improves and Earthbound observers will have to wait until 2050 (when the planet is in Leo) before it reaches perihelion (its closest point to the Sun) at 18.28 AU (2.73 thousand million kms or 1.7 thousand million miles) to see the planet at its brightest and best.
 Despite the closeness, however, the planet's opposition magnitude will only increase by about 0.4 magnitudes to +5.3.

 From 2011-12 Uranus crossed the celestial equator in Pisces on three occasions: in April 2011 (heading North-eastwards and moving direct), then in October 2011 (moving retrograde and temporarily heading South-westwards) and again in January 2012 (resuming North-easterly motion, moving direct).
 For the first time in over 41 years, the planet became visible for a longer period of time in the Northern hemisphere than in the Southern hemisphere (prior to that, it crossed the celestial equator - heading South-eastwards along the ecliptic - in Virgo in 1969).

-Looking further ahead, the blue-green ice giant will continue its Northward motion along the ecliptic until it reaches its most Northerly point in Gemini in 2034, having crossed its ascending node on the ecliptic (crossing the ecliptic from South to North) in Taurus in 2029.
+Looking further ahead, the blue-green ice giant will continue its Northward motion along the ecliptic until it reaches its most Northerly point in Gemini in 2034, having crossed its ascending node on the ecliptic (moving from South to North) in Taurus in 2029.

 [Terms in yellow italics are explained in greater detail in an associated article describing planetary movements in the night sky.]